 For those of you who don't know who Michael is, he's is quite the accomplished photographer.
 His images are sold around the world, winning numerous awards, and for those who are interested, Michael offers photo tours to get the most of your photographic adventure in Newfoundland.
 Check out his website or his Instagram.

-We’ve passed a few major hurdles in the development.
-Michael has provided us with over 50 unique location for photographers to find and photograph.
+We've passed a few significant hurdles in the development.
+Michael has provided us with over 50 unique locations for photographers to find and photograph.
 Will this be the final number?
 Stay tuned to find out!

-Today was major milestone as our first beta version went out the door for testing.
-Don’t get me wrong, there’s still a considerable amount left to do, but the end is in sight.
-Over the next month we’ll finalize the locations, text and images.
+Today was a significant milestone as our first beta version went out the door for testing.
+Don't get me wrong, there's still a considerable amount left to do, but the end is in sight.
+Over the next month, we'll finalize the locations, text, and images.
 Our goal is to have the product ready for release before the icebergs can be seen from the coast!